Mo tenei turanga mahi| About this role

 To be successful in this role you will need to be able to demonstrate the following :

-Excellent interpersonal skills - and a proven track record in relationship building and management
+Excellent interpersonal skills - and a proven track record in building and managing effective relationships

-Have a pro-active work ethic, highly motivated to drive your own work load, and an ability to work autonomously / independently
+A pro-active work ethic, and highly motivated to drive your own workload, and work autonomously

-Have a high level of resilience and flexibility, be able to handle when things don't go to plan, think on your feet, and come up with a new plan under time pressure
+A high level of resilience and flexibility, including when things don't go to plan

-Be able to remain calm and composed under pressure and adapt quickly and easily to change
+Ability to remain calm and composed under pressure, and adapt and think quickly on your feet when necessary

-Work within a small but very connected team.
-Be an asset.
+Comfortable working within a small but very connected team.
+Be an asset!

-Strong communication skills, verbal and written with the ability to appeal to a wide audience.
+Strong communication skills, both verbal and written, with the ability to connect and engage a wide ranging audience

-A strong ability for self-reflection and always be open to learning new skills and developing existing skills.
-Have a growth mindset.
+A strong ability to self-reflect and remain open to learning and development - maintain a growth mindset

 Requirements to apply | Nga paearu hei tono